keaglin/keaglin.github.io/portfolio-notes.md

   - Where you want to go next
   - And who YOU really want to work with.

-10 tips
+Applicable tips from "10 tips" listicle
 1. start with eye candy/teaser (you got 50 milliseconds kid. make em count!) and brief, straightforward blurb about self in 1st person; be concise but friendly
 2. clear navigation (simple, consistent; maybe work/about/contact/blog)
 3. tell the story of who you are (share a pov on something, current level of expertise, achievements, where you're from, personal trivia)

-4.
+logo/branding stuff

-logo/branding ideas
+buy a domain (keaglin.com would prolly work)
 ~ is where the heart is
 ~/kevon